anderjason/composablequery/README.md

 In the example below, when the query is executed in the database engine, the token `$1` will be
 replaced with `active`, and the token `$2` will be replaced with `company123`.

-The query text and parameters are always kept separate, so they can be passed to the database engine separately.
-This is helpful for preventing SQL injection attacks.

 ```typescript
 import { PartialQuery } from "@anderjason/partialquery";